jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/1_Aero_Standards.typ

   caption: [Proof and burst factors for pressurized components.
 Table obtained from CS 25.1453 - Protection of oxygen equipment from rupture @EASA_CS_25.], )<tab_1>

-One might consider the possibility of convincing approval authorities to accept a test factor of 1.5 and a burst factor of 2.0 for #glspl("swith") through persuasive argumentation. #gls("easa") might potentially categorize voluminous high-pressure tanks as "other components" from @tab_1.
+One might evaluate the possibility of convincing approval authorities to accept a test factor of 1.5 and a burst factor of 2.0 for #glspl("swith") through persuasive argumentation. #gls("easa") might potentially categorize voluminous high-pressure tanks as "other components" from @tab_1.
 However, two key counterarguments exist.
 First, the hydrogen tank is a pressure vessel with an internal pressure significantly higher than that of oxygen bottles.
-Second, the tank's dimensions are considerably larger than those of an oxygen bottle.
+Second, the tank's dimensions are notably larger than those of an oxygen bottle.
 This straightforward reasoning could be employed by approval authorities to reject the proposed factors of 1.5 and 2.0.
 Consequently, it is prudent to examine aerospace-related areas more closely.
 One relevant option is space technology.
 In this field, the ANSI/AIAA S-081B-2018 Space Systems—Composite Overwrapped Pressure Vessels standard @ansi_standard_2018 is noteworthy.
 ANSI, the American National Standards Institute, primarily develops standards for use in the USA.
 However, it is common for other countries or the EU to use existing standards as a basis for developing their own @Mensen2013.
 While complete adoption of foreign guidelines is conceivable, there is no guarantee of universal acceptance.